George Pyman

-George Pyman (1 May 1822 – 22 November 1900) was a British shipping magnate born in Sandsend, in the Scarborough district of North Yorkshire, England.
+George Pyman (1 May 1822 – 22 November 1900) was a British shipping magnate born in Sandsend, on the coast of the North Riding of Yorkshire, England.

 Biography

 George Pyman was the eldest son of James Pyman and Jane Arr.
 He was only ten when he took the place in the family fishing coble of his uncle John, who had died.
 At twelve he became an assistant to the store-keeper in Lythe, but returned to the sea as a bound apprentice a few years later, on a brig called the Endymion trading with America and in the Baltics.

 George rose through the ranks, and by the age of twenty-one he was already a captain.
-His next step was to purchase part of a brig, and over the next few years he left the sea for good, settled in West Hartlepool and entered into a partnership with Thomas Scurr as shipbrokers for the local collieries.
-After Scurr's death he formed his own company, George Pyman and Co. and started to make his mark on the shipping world.
+His next step was to purchase part of a brig, and over the next few years he left the sea for good, settled in West Hartlepool and entered into a partnership with Thomas Scurr in 1854 as shipbrokers for the local collieries.
+After Scurr's death in 1861 he formed his own company, George Pyman and Co. and started to make his mark on the shipping world.